clhenrick/cartodb-tutorial/README.md

 - CDB team [maps 2](https://team.cartodb.com/)

 ### Geospatial data sources1.
 Natural Earth Data: (3 levels of small-scale, world coverage)http://www.naturalearthdata.com/2.
 Metro Extracts: (OSM extracts of urban areas convertedto shapele and other formats)http://metro.teczno.com/3.
 Geofabrik (Continental & Country OSM extracts):http://download.geofabrik.de/4.
 OpenStreetMapData.com (OSM Land, Water, Coastline data):http://openstreetmap-data.com/data5.
 Open Data NYC:https://nycopendata.socrata.com/6.
 US National Weather Service (NOAA):http://www.nws.noaa.gov/geodata/7.
 U.S. Census:http://www.census.gov/2010census/data/
+__Note / Tip:__ Any data with a spatial attribute, such as street addresses, county names, state / province names, country names, zipcodes, IP addresses, etc. but that doesn't have a geometry can be _georeferenced_ to geospatial data that has a geometry.
+Typically the preferred format to work with this type of data is CSV (comma separated value) but CartoDB also allows for importing Microsoft Excel tables.
+Make sure your data's first row are column names and that these names don't contain spaces, numbers or speacil characters.